KEERTHIK-D-U/GDG-MITRA-Solution/README.md

 # Mitra

 This is the repository for the Mitra community platform.
+Your digital ecosystem for turning skills into real-world impact.

 ## ❗️ Important: Environment Variables Setup